Users and Permissions¶

 The set of permissions that a user has in a particular context is the sum of all the permissions across all the Group Roles they have in the applicable group, as well as any Special Roles that apply.

 A distinction should be made between the effect of having a permission on a Group Role and a Special Role.
-With a Group Role, that permission will apply to all resources in the Group, but with a Special Role the resources where the user will have that permission will only be those where they match the criteria of that Special Role.
+With a Group Role, that permission will apply to all objects in the Group, but with a Special Role the objects where the user will have that permission will only be those where they match the criteria of that Special Role.
 For example, the server.view permission in the default Viewers role means that any user with that role in a Group will be able to view all servers in that Group.
 However, having the server.view permission in the default Server Owner role only allows users to see servers they own.

 For Special Roles, there are some limitations on what can be changed.
 For one, they cannot be deleted.
 They also cannot be renamed.
 When editing, the permissions and actions fields are modified according to the Role being edited to improve clarity.
-For example, giving non-server permissions to or associating Service Actions with the Server Owner role doesn’t really make sense, so those options are not available.
+For example, giving non-server permissions to or associating Resource Actions with the Server Owner role doesn’t really make sense, so those options are not available.

 There is a reference page that lists a bit more detail on the permission options, such as descriptions.
 It is linked to both from descriptions on the Roles list and within the help text for the permissions field in the Role edit dialog.